raykrishardi/kubernetes-the-hard-way/docs/13-kube-apiserver-to-kubelet.md

 ## RBAC for Kubelet Authorization

 In this section you will configure RBAC permissions to allow the Kubernetes API Server to access the Kubelet API on each worker node.
-Access to the Kubelet API is required for retrieving metrics, logs (i.e. `kubectl logs <pod>`), and executing commands in pods (`kubectl exec -it <pod>`).
+Access to the Kubelet API is required for retrieving node's status, metrics, logs (i.e. `kubectl logs <pod>`), and executing commands in pods (`kubectl exec -it <pod>`).

 > This tutorial sets the Kubelet `--authorization-mode` flag to `Webhook`.
 Webhook mode uses the [SubjectAccessReview](https://kubernetes.io/docs/admin/authorization/#checking-api-access) API to determine authorization.